JustinQHu/Mblog/content/en/travel/algonquin_park.md

 ## Algonquin Provincial Park

-[Algonquin Provincial Park](https://en.wikipedia.org/wiki/Algonquin_Provincial_Park) is Ontario's oldest provincial park which was established in 1893.
+[Algonquin Provincial Park](https://en.wikipedia.org/wiki/Algonquin_Provincial_Park) is Ontario’s oldest provincial park which was established in 1893.

-It has a astonishing size of 7,653 km2, making it larger than Canadian's smallest province: [Prince Edward Island](https://en.wikipedia.org/wiki/Prince_Edward_Island) (5660 km2).
-It's also about the same size as the US states of [Delaware](https://en.wikipedia.org/wiki/Delaware) and [Rhode Island](https://en.wikipedia.org/wiki/Rhode_Island)combined, accordingly to this [FAQ](https://www.algonquinpark.on.ca/visit/general_park_info/faqs.php#:~:text=Q%3A%20How%20big%20is%20Algonquin,(1%2C045%20square%20miles)%20combined.) in the park's official website.
+It has an astonishing size of 7,653 km2, making it larger than Canada’s smallest province: [Prince Edward Island](https://en.wikipedia.org/wiki/Prince_Edward_Island) (5660 km2).
+It’s also about the same size as the US states of [Delaware](https://en.wikipedia.org/wiki/Delaware) and [Rhode Island](https://en.wikipedia.org/wiki/Rhode_Island) combined, according to this [FAQ](https://www.algonquinpark.on.ca/visit/general_park_info/faqs.php#:~:text=Q%3A%20How%20big%20is%20Algonquin,(1%2C045%20square%20miles)%20combined.) on the park’s official website.

 ## General Impressions

 > 1. It's big.
 It's gigantic with amazing views.
 > 2. So many different lakes, creeks,  trails, and forests in the park.
-> 3. Driving through Algonquin ([Highway 60](https://en.wikipedia.org/wiki/Ontario_Highway_60)) is a great joy.
+> 3. Driving through Algonquin ([Highway60](https://en.wikipedia.org/wiki/Ontario_Highway_60)) is a great joy.
 Enjoy the peace in beautiful nature.

 ## The Lookout Trail

-ALgonquin is still amazingly beautiful in late fall/early winter; a different type of beauty.
+Algonquin is still amazingly beautiful in late fall/early winter; a different type of beauty.

 ![Lookout Trail](/travel/algonquin/lookout_trail_1.jpeg)